uralbash/sqlalchemy_mptt/docs/initialize.rst

         def __repr__(self):
             return "<Node (%s)>" % self.id

+It automatically registers events.

 Events
 ------

-Events registered automatically, but you can do it manually:
+But you can do it manually:

 .. code-block:: python